Why Acuity-Based Assignments?

-The ability to achieve an optimum balance between cost, quality and safety is key to a healthcare organization’s financial viability; and a major factor in this balance is nurse staffing to meet patient acuity.
+The ability to achieve an optimum balance between cost, quality and safety is key to a healthcare organization’s financial viability; and a major factor in this balance is nursing assignments to meet patient acuity.

-The Link between Acuity-based Staffing, Continuity of Care and Patient Outcomes: Why is This Important?
+The Link between Acuity-based assignments, Continuity of Care and Patient Outcomes: Why is This Important?